Can You File Bankruptcy on IRS Debt? What the Rules Really Say

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Can you file bankruptcy on IRS debt?
 It’s a common question for those overwhelmed by back taxes and struggling to keep up with payments.
-The short answer is: yes, in some cases, you can discharge IRS debt in bankruptcy—but only if strict conditions are met.
+The short answer is: yes, in some cases, you may be able to seek discharge of certain IRS debt in bankruptcy, but only if strict conditions are met.

-This article breaks down how IRS tax debt is treated under Chapter 7 and Chapter 13, and what you need to know to determine if bankruptcy can offer you tax relief.
+This article breaks down how IRS tax debt is treated under Chapter 7 and Chapter 13, and what you need to know to determine whether bankruptcy may be an option to address tax debt.

 Not all IRS debt qualifies for discharge.
 To meet the requirements, your tax debt must pass what’s known as the “3-2-240 Rule”:b